A prescription for when there's nothing scarier than hope.

 |Dust from Brannon's footfalls rose toward the green sky of Larrikesh.

-Clear skies meant only that Brannon could not yet see them coming, Scarlett and the beautiful stranger of the empire, to rewrite his mind and that of all Larrikesh, respectively.
-Brannon considered the view of himself, the only living thing in the valley between cold cement buildings, looking lost and alone scanning the skies.
-He found that a suitable disguise for his mission, however hopeless.
+Clear skies meant only that Brannon could not yet see Scarlett or the Beautiful Stranger on the horizon, though with each hour Brannon wasted, they drew nearer, eager to decide the fate of this helpless colony.
+Brannon considered the view of himself, the only living thing in the valley between cold cement buildings, a tiny pawn looking lost and alone scanning the skies.
+He found that a suitable disguise for this hopeless mission.
 A disabled implant buzzed within his wrist, nagging him to let it soothe his raging hormones and bend his will for the glory of the empire.
 He shook his head and reached for the raw skin, careful not to reactivate it as he scratched.

 Boots thundered behind Brannon.
-In the rearview, a massive silver robot kicked up a cloud of dust.
+In the rearview of his goggles, a massive silver robot kicked up a cloud of dust.
 Gleaming green in the Larrikesh sunlight, she brandished a ship's cannon like a rifle and followed a bored-eyed young man in a silver-gray uniform.

 The Eradis bot could only fire on command, so Brannon squinted at the man in charge of her.
 A caption popped up in his video feed: "Varkon, human, Indur, Vereg syndicate."
 Brannon left the report on Varkon's equipment unopened.
 For the moment, Varkon looked at Brannon with the nonchalant expression appropriate to any insane Brannonite protester.
 Brannon shrugged and turned away.